object-oriented-python/object-oriented-programming/doc/source/9_trees_and_directed_acyclic_graphs.rst

         <https://imperial.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=5477e1b1-1040-4a07-97a5-aceb01230fc6>`__.

 Unlike the sequence types we have previously met, trees are not linear objects.
-If we wish to iterate through every node in the tree then we have a choices to make about the order in which we do so.
+If we wish to iterate through every node in the tree then we have choices to make about the order in which we do so.
 In particular, there are two obvious classes of traversal order: